WrittenGames/ActivityBundle/README.md

 {
     $bundles = array(
         // ...
-        new FOS\UserBundle\FOSUserBundle(),
+        new WG\ActivityBundle\WGActivityBundle(),
     );
 }
 ```

-## Step 3: Extend and map your entities
+## Step 3: Implement the bundle's UserInterface

-You will need to extend and map the following entities:

-1. Activity
-2. Work
-3 ...

-The bundle provides base classes which are already mapped for most fields to make
-it easier to create your entity.
-Here is how you use them:

-1. Extend the base class of your choice (the class to use depends of your storage)
-2. Map the id and the user field.
+In order for the bundle to work your User entity will need to implement
+WG\ActivityBundle\Model\UserInterface which declares two methods, getId()
+and getUsername().
+Then you need to set it as a target entity in Doctrine's
+configuration (see step 4 below).

-## Step 4: Configure the bundle to use your entities
+## Step 4: Configure the bundle (example for Doctrine ORM)

 ```
 # app/config/config.yml

+doctrine:
+    orm:
+        resolve_target_entities:
+            WG\ActivityBundle\Model\UserInterface: WrittenGames\UserBundle\Entity\User

 wg_activity:
-    model:
-        activity: MyProject\MyBundle\Entity\Activity
-        work: MyProject\MyBundle\Entity\Work
+    db_driver: orm
 ```

 ## Step 5: Import WGActivityBundle routing files